ONLINE HELP

 8. Close the code window (click the "X" icon in the upper-right corner of the code editor).

-2. Display the code of validation option in the Action Bar:
+2. Open the code of the validation option in the Action Bar:

 • Select the Action Bar.